jamesBsmyth/pruf_js/DOCS/index.rst

    ``pruf.do.setColdWallet()``

-   Sets message sender to a cold wallet.
+   Sets calling address to a cold wallet.

 Parameters
 """""""""""